Tips for Choosing Small Business Accounting Software

 - Sales tracking

-- Merchant account support to accept credit card payments
+- Merchant account support

 - Business tax reporting

 Some accounting software is designed specifically for industries such as construction, manufacturing, and wholesale distributors.
 If your small business is in an industry with specific accounting requirements, there may be accounting software with features to meet those requirements.
+Don't forget to ask other people in your line of work for opinions on their accounting software to help guide your selection.

-Will the Accounting Software Grow With Your Business?
+Will the Software Grow With You?

 Online accounting software is web-based software that runs securely through an Internet browser.
 Online accounting software is especially convenient for accessing accounting data and records from multiple computers.